pixel-point/pixelpoint-website/content/case-studies/fonoa/index.md

 position: 3
 ---

 Fonoa is the global tax automation platform that allows customers to validate tax IDs, calculate taxes, generate invoices and e-invoices, report transactions and file tax returns through a single solution.
-They support tax compliance at the transaction level and simplifies the global tax landscape.
+They support tax compliance at the transaction level and simplify the global tax landscape.

 Fonoa is a prominent enterprise client from the fintech industry, where striking a balance between being trendy and appealing while maintaining reliability and sophistication is crucial.
 Keeping these key factors in mind, our journey began.
 The objective behind the redesign was to create a modern and sleek website that heavily relies on visually engaging graphics to showcase the wide range of Fonoa's use cases and effectively explain their products and scope.